Additional academy training and education not provided by Purdue Global may be required for law enforcement and correctional positions.

 A career in corrections or law enforcement can be rewarding.
 Due to the high-risk work environment, being well prepared before entering the field is recommended.

 Although many law enforcement positions don’t require a bachelor’s degree, earning an associate’s or bachelor’s degree in criminal justice may put you ahead of other recruits.

-To learn more about earning a criminal justice degree, contact Purdue University Global by calling 844-787-3834.
+To learn more about earning a criminal justice degree, contact Purdue Global by calling 844-787-3834.
 If you’re ready to get started on your criminal justice or corrections journey, don’t wait—apply today.